transitland/www-transit-land-v2/content/docs/datastore/feeds.md

 deprecated: true
 ---

-Transitland is built on publicly available GTFS data [contributed](/documentation/feed-registry/add-a-feed.html) by our user community.
+Transitland is built on publicly available GTFS data contributed by our user community to the [Transitland Atlas](/documentation/atlas).
 Detailed information is kept on each Feed, and updated whenever a new version of each Feed is discovered.
 Feed versions are both archived for download (as `.zip` files) and imported into the Transitland Datastore for API querying by operators, stops, [routes](routes-and-route-stop-patterns.html), [schedules](schedules.html), etc.

 ## Feeds